mrjun123/mrjun123.github.io/_pages/about.md

 - *2018.09 – 2022.06*, Harbin University of Commerce (HUC), Bachelor of Industrial Engineering.

 # 🤝 Projects
-- Optimize data center temperature control using a probabilistic model, in collaboration with Ma'anshan Software Park;
+- HVAC System Control in Collaboration with Ma'anshan Software Park (**Leader**);
-- RL Industrial Control Project in Collaboration with SUPCON;
+- Industrial Process Control in Collaboration with SUPCON (Member);
-- RL Dexterous Hand Control in Collaboration with ZHAOWEI.
+- Dexterous Hand Control in Collaboration with ZHAOWEI (Member).